albertopoljak/Licensy/README.md

 Note that discord.py version that was used in development is 1.2.3 , anything above that (except for mayor version changes) should work.

-Nevertheless for compability reasons the `requirements.txt` will target specifically v1.2.3 but if you are sure that there are no breaking changes in future version feel free to update.
+Nevertheless for compatibility reasons the `requirements.txt` will target specifically v1.2.3 but if you are sure that there are no breaking changes in future version feel free to update.

 Before running the bot edit the `config.json` found in the root directory.